Home | BaltimoreBrew.com

 Six other chemicals – fluorene, phenol, 2-methylnaphthalene, phenanthrene, bis (2-ethylhexyl) phthalate, and ethylbenzene – exceeded EPA benchmarks by 10 times or more.
 Also found in the samples were arsenic, lead and vanadium.

-URS concluded that groundwater from the coke plant was seeping through the porous slag embankments and mixing with harbor water through tidal action.
 In a recent report, URS did not attempt to dispute that benzene may be settling at the bottom of the harbor, saying, “Severstal acknowledges MDE’s concern that offsite discharge of impacted groundwater may be impacting offsite [harbor] sediment.”
-See text box below.

-What showed up in the Harbor
+What showed up in the water

 Preliminary tests of harbor surface water by URS showed concentrations of benzene ranging up to 60 times EPA’s drinking water standard.
 It was this surface-water contamination that prompted the EPA’s Ferdas to comment that the “pollutant loading rate” at Sparrows Point is “significant” since compounds such as benzene are usually diluted in large bodies of water, making them undetectable.